MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/03-migrating-to-azure-cosmos-db-using-dms/03-migrating-to-azure-cosmos-db-using-dms.md

 ---
 lab:
-    title: 'Create MongoDB app using the Azure Cosmos DB API for MongoDB'
+    title: 'Migrate from MongoDB to Azure Cosmos DB with Azure DMS'
     module: 'Module 3 - Migrate a MongoDB database to Azure Cosmos DB'
 ---